couchbase-starter-kit/cbsh-rag-workshop/Readme.md

 source rag.nu
 ```

-The `rag-ask` command should be available and usable like so:
+The `rag-ask` command should be available and is usable as follows:
 ```nushell
 rag-ask "What are the latest features in Couchbase 8.0"
 ```